OPERATION - 27 November-04 December 2019

 November 30, 2019

-Volunteers onboard Ocean Viking are distributing food to the 60 survivors
+Volunteers onboard Ocean Viking are distributing food to the 60

 Legal reference:

-” ... do everything possible, within the capabilities and limitations of the ship, to treat the survivors humanely and to meet their immediate needs …” (Source: Resolution MSC.
+” ... do everything possible, within the capabilities and limitations of the ship, to treat the humanely and to meet their immediate needs …” (Source: Resolution MSC.
 167(78) Annex 5.1.2)

 09:41 Ocean Viking spots a plane flying over

-Easy 1 is back on deck and secured.
+is back on deck and secured.
 Ocean Viking resumes navigation

 12:40 Ocean Viking calls LYJRCC on four different numbers and receives no response